Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 Sometimes, it’s the drive home.

-Boards stacked in the back.
-Heat blasting.
-Muscles tired in the best way.
-Sunset fading over snow-covered fields.
+Boards are stacked in the back, the heat is blasting, and your muscles feel tired in the best way.
+Outside, the sunset fades over snow-covered fields.

 There’s often one last sip left in the thermos.